gradle/gradle/design-docs/managed-component-model.md

         }
     }

-- When binding a path for input, need to realize enough of each element to finalize references so that links can be traversed.
+- When binding a path for input, need to realize enough of each element to finalize references so that references can be traversed.
 - Support binding by type.
 - Need to handle `null` value in both instances.
 - Error messages on binding failures.
-- Link value can be changed while mutation is allowed.
-Treat link change as remove and add.
+- Reference value can be changed while mutation is allowed.
+Treat reference change as remove and add.
+- Can't remove an element when it is the target of a reference.

 ### Test cases

 - Can bind to target element
-    - via link path.
+    - via reference path.
     - by element type.
-- Nice error message when link is `null`.
+- Nice error message when reference is `null`.
-    - via link path.
+    - via reference path.
     - by element type.
 - Nice error message when binding to unknown element.
-- Can bind to child of target element via link path.
+- Can bind to child of target element via reference path.
-- When link is attached in `@Defaults` rule, configuration rules are applied to target element.
+- When reference is attached in `@Defaults` rule, configuration rules are applied to target element.
-- Can bind element via path that contains several links.
+- Can bind element via path that contains several references.
-- Can link to ancestor.
+- Can reference to ancestor.
-- Can mutate link.
+- Can mutate reference.

-## Model report shows links between elements
+## Model report shows references between elements

-- Creator and mutator rules should be those that affected the value of the link, not the target.
+- Creator and mutator rules should be those that affected the value of the reference, not the target.

 ### Test cases

-- Link is `null`.
+- Reference is `null`.
-- Link is not `null`.
+- Reference is not `null`.
-- Can mutate link value.
+- Can mutate reference value during configuration.
+- Cycle from child to parent.

-## Linked element can be used as subject for a rule
+## Referenced element can be used as subject for a rule

 - For defaults, finalization and validation rules.
-- Can only be applied when the target of the link still allows these rules to be applied.
+- Can only be applied when the target of the reference still allows these rules to be applied.
 - Error messages when rule cannot be applied.
-- Out of scope: locating linking elements in the model, in order to inject rules via the links.
+- Out of scope: locating referencing elements in the model, in order to inject rules via the references.
 This is intended to be used internally only to implement the top level containers.

-## Model containers allow elements to be added as links
+## Model containers allow elements to be added as references

-- Adding a managed element to a model container should be treated as adding a link to the target element.
+- Adding a managed element to a model container should be treated as adding a reference to the target element.

 ## Language source sets are linked into top level container